skyepaphora/TimeSeries_FA24/Final_Project/README.md

     * How will you divide the work when it comes to the *writing* portion of this assignment?
     * Are both players going to contribute to the $\LaTeX$ component of the assignment?
     If one player does not
-    (for example, if Player 1 has no $\LaTeX$ background but Player 2 is a typesetting-addict ...like Skye) then what will the non-$\LaTeX$ player contribute to make up for this?
+    (for example, if Player 1 has no $\LaTeX$ background but Player 2 is a typesetting-addict ...like Skye) then what will the non- $\hspace{-2pt}\LaTeX$ player contribute to make up for this?
+    (Examples:
-    (Examples: proof-reading, taking charge of coding comments, cleaning the data, citing sources, etc.)
+    proof-reading, taking charge of coding comments, cleaning the data, citing sources, etc.)
-3. Your assignment will be held to a slightly higher standard than it would be in single-player mode.
-That is, in regards to the quality of writing, plots, depth of analysis, length, etc.
+3. Your assignment will be held to a slightly higher standard than it would be in single-player mode $-$ that is, in regards to the quality of writing, plots, depth of analysis, length, etc.
 This discrepancy will be small, but you should take it into consideration.
 4. Grad students...
 If you team up, it's apocalypse mode: you better hand in a work of art! ;)

 ---

+# Learning Outcomes
+\scriptsize
+(a.k.a. the stuff you have to demonstrate that you've learned, without the use of AI)
+\normalsize

+*After successfully writing this proposal, you will know how to:*

+1. Identify a dataset that is an appropriate candidate for Classical and ARMA(p,q) time-series modelling/forecasting.
+You should be able to justify your choice of dataset, and describe the variable you intend to model.
+2. Load and manipulate the dataset such that it can worked with in R.
+You should be able to create a scientifically meaningful plot your time-series.
+3. Discuss the motivation behind studying your chosen time-series, including any relevant hypothesis and their implications.
+4. Determine an analysis plan for modelling and forecasting trends, seasonality, and ARMA behaviour, according to the methods learned in class.

+---

 # Guide
 Submit your final proposal as a Quarto-rendered PDF to Crowdmark.

+* If you find your plot is too large, add the code
+`#| fig-height = 3.5` at the very top of your plotting chunk.
+Experiment with that number, for values in the range $[3,5]$, until you find what works.
-If you find your plot is taking up too much space, consider adding the line of code `par(mar = c(4,4,2,1))` before your plotting code, in the *same chunk.*
+* If you find your plot is too cramped, consider adding the line of code `par(mar = c(4,4,2,1))` before your plotting code, in the *same chunk.*
-If your code is taking up too much space, get rid of some line breaks, or use semi-colons.
+* If your code is taking up too much space, get rid of some line breaks, or use semi-colons.
+* You can also add the line `#| echo: FALSE` to the top of your plotting chunk, to hide the plotting code and save vertical space.
+However, I do still want to see the code you use to load and clean the data.

-**Single-player:** MAXIMUM 2 pages, including plot.
+**Single-player:** Maximum $\underline{2}$ pages, including plot.

-**Two-player:** MAXIMUM 3 pages, including plot.
+**Two-player:** Maximum $\underline{3}$ pages, including plots.
+Be sure to include

 ### Your Dataset
 Go online and find some time series dataset of a reasonable size.